-Madcow 5x5: the intermediate program guide
+Madcow 5x5: the complete intermediate guide (2026)

 You’ve been running StrongLifts 5x5 for months.
 Weights that used to fly up now grind.
 Multiple deloads haven’t helped.
 You’re stuck.